Skip to content

 Cleaning up tables

-cleanup_tables truncates all tables:
+cleanup_tables (in fastapi_toolsets.db.testing) truncates all tables:

-from fastapi_toolsets.db import cleanup_tables
+from fastapi_toolsets.db.testing import cleanup_tables

 @pytest.fixture(autouse=True)